AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/Extraction/README.md

 # EEG Feature Extraction and Classification

-This code contains code for feature extraction from EEG data and classification of brain activity using machine learning.
-The project involves reading EEG data, extracting relevant features, and using these features to train a classifier to predict specific brain activity patterns.
+This code contains functions for feature extraction from EEG data and classification of brain activity.

 ## Features